Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations

-In our work, we focused on the use of asymmetric Laplace likelihood, but it would be possible to extend the framework to extended asymmetric Laplace \citep[e.g.][]{yan2017new}.
-Under the setting, one can develop a similar computation algorithm to obtain posterior distribution and valid credible interval, which will be left to future research.
-Furthermore, it may be more suitable to use a skewed distribution as a variational distribution of the quantile trends, which can provide asymmetric credible intervals.
-However, when a different variational distribution is adopted, the mean-filed approximation algorithm used in this paper is no more applicable, so that the detailed investigation extends the scope of this paper.
+In our study, we focused on the use of asymmetric Laplace likelihood, but it would be possible to extend the framework to extended asymmetric Laplace \citep[e.g.][]{yan2017new}.
+In the setting, it is possible to develop a similar computation algorithm to obtain posterior distribution and a valid credible interval, which will be left to future research.
+Furthermore, it may be more suitable to use a skewed distribution as a variational distribution of the quantile trends which can provide asymmetric credible intervals.
+However, when a different variational distribution was adopted, the mean-filed approximation algorithm used in this paper was no longer applicable, therefore a detailed investigation extends the scope of this study.